-- 7. Participants providing assistance to, or receiving assistance from, an outside agency shall if practical and without compromising the safety of the participant or others notify such officer(s) that the incident is being recorded via a BWC.
-An unredacted copy of the BWC video shall be provided to the outside agency upon their request. - 8.
+7. Participants providing assistance to, or receiving assistance from, an outside agency shall, if practical and without compromising the safety of the participant or others, notify such officer(s) that the incident is being recorded via a BWC.
+An unredacted

+- copy of the BWC video shall be provided to the outside agency upon their request. - 8.
 Participants will ensure their BWC data is uploaded before the end of their shift, or prior to the device reaching maximum storage capacity.
 Participants shall ensure that all captured videos are labeled with the proper retention category and, when applicable, the properly formatted agency case number (for example, 34-1234-567890). - 9.
 The following are prohibited actions: - a.
-The BWC will not be used to record personal activity. - b.
-The BWC will not be intentionally activated to record conversations of fellow employees without their knowledge during routine non-enforcement activities. - c.
-Except in the course of an active criminal investigation, the BWC will not be activated in places where a reasonable expectation of privacy exists. - d.
+The BWC will not be used to record personal activity. - The BWC will not be intentionally activated to record conversations of fellow employees without their knowledge during routine nonenforcement activities. - c.
+Except in the course of an active criminal investigation a law enforcement encounter, the BWC will not be activated in places where a reasonable expectation of privacy exists. - d.
 Participants will not make copies of any BWC recordings for personal use. - e.
-Participants shall not erase, alter or tamper with any BWC recording. - f.
+Participants shall not erase, alter or tamper with any BWCrecording. - f.
 No BWC recordings shall be posted on any social media site without prior approval from the Chief of Police or designee and the City Manager or designee. - g.
 Participants assigned a BWC will not allow non-city employees to review the recordings unless supervisory approval is obtained. - h.
 Participants are prohibited from using any BWC that is not assigned to them. - i.
 Participants shall not intentionally obstruct the camera or microphone, or otherwise compromise the functionality of their BWC. - j.
 Supervisors shall not review recordings without cause or for the sole purpose of searching for violations of departmental policy not related to a specific complaint or incident. - 10.
 Participants shall promptly notify their immediate supervisor of any prohibited footage inadvertently captured by their BWC. - 11.
-BWC equipment may be included during inspections to confirm that it is in proper working order.
+BWC equipment may be included during inspections to confirm that it is in proper working order. - 12.
+Supervisors will ensure that BWC recordings are properly categorized and preserved as required by this policy.